bitorhugo/siu/README.md

 ## Folder Structure

-The workspace contains four folders where:
+The workspace contains five (5) folders where:

+- `data`: the folder to store data
 - `src/main`: the folder to maintain source code
 - `src/test`: the folder to maintain code tests
 - `lib`: the folder to maintain dependencies